elven-js/elvenjs-website/src/docs/getting-started.md

 Elven.js imports only crucial parts of the erdjs libraries.
 It will include the most used parts of the erdjs, which are essential for the browsers.
 All other functionality will be split into separate scripts, and it will be shipped as optional scripts in the future.

 Internally Elven.js uses Typescript, but finally, it is a standard minified JavaScript file.
 It can be used in static websites and frameworks like React, SolidJS, or Vue.
 It is worth mentioning that there are official tools for React already, so it will probably be a better choice to check them.
-You could also check the [Elrond NextJs dApp template](https://github.com/ElrondDevGuild/nextjs-dapp-template).
+You could also check the [MultiversX NextJs dApp template](https://github.com/xdevguild/nextjs-dapp-template).

 ## How to start using it?